Skip to main content

 A Useful Metaphor: Ethical Issues are Like Birds

-• Everywhere (some local, some regional, some global; some rare & some common)
+• Everywhere (some local, some regional, some global; some rare and some common)

-• Varied (some big and some small, and exist in a huge range of different forms)
+• Varied (some big and some small; they exist in a huge range of different forms)

-• Can be difficult to spot (even when 'hidden in plain sight')
+• Sometimes difficult to spot (even when 'hidden in plain sight')

 • Frequently concentrated in particular areas/environments

-• Easier to spot and identify in groups than alone
+• Easier to spot and identify by people working in groups, rather than alone

-• Sometimes more easily spotted with special guides, tools, or 'lenses'
+• Sometimes more easily spotted with the help of special guides, tools, or 'lenses'

-• Noticed by people who are in the habit of looking for them
+• More readily noticed by people who are in the habit of looking for them

-• Can often be anticipated if you know where/when they tend to show up
+• Often anticipated by those who know where/when they tend to show up

 Getting good at noticing and identifying ethical issues, like birdwatching, is a skill that takes repeated practice to develop.